Showtimes 1

 Amy Kitchingman

 If you ever find yourself curious about films set in Yorkshire, or indeed if you ever spend a day or two in Bradford, you’ll probably hear about Rita, Sue and Bob Too.
-Released in 1988, the film follows two schoolgirls and their relationship with their sleazy older employer.
+Released in 1988, the film follows two schoolgirls and their sleazy relationship with their older employer.
 Thanks to its humour and unflinching honesty, it drifted into legend, and remains an iconic moment of visibility for working-class Bradford in British cinema.

-Dunbar knows that viewers might be judgmental of Rita and Sue, as they embody a version of working-class girlhood which is often seen as unpalatable.
+Dunbar knows that viewers might be judgemental of Rita and Sue, as they embody a version of working-class girlhood which is often seen as unpalatable.
 She reminds us that these girls are right to want more than their circumstances, and that the men who abuse them are unequivocally in the wrong.
 This, to me, is a genuinely feminist approach to her subject matter.
 Victims of abuse often struggle to process their trauma in the moment, particularly children and teenagers who are groomed by adults.
 Unsurprisingly, Dunbar innately understands this, and uses comedic writing to recognise the complex experience of power imbalance.

 Dunbar's attitude to racial politics feels less evolved, if equally revealing.
 Her portrayal of the only British-Pakistani character in the film, Sue’s boyfriend Aslam, is sympathetic yet extremely limited.
 This speaks volumes about how racial tension can play out in real time in working-class communities, as Aslam is ultimately cast as a supporting character in the lives of white Northerners.
 In several scenes, when Aslam is on the receiving end of racial slurs, it becomes evident that Dunbar has chosen to depict racism with the same matter-of-fact approach she takes towards violence against women.
 This feels disturbing to today’s audiences, particularly when there are still people who are nostalgic for these days of casual abuse.

 Now, I appreciate Rita, Sue and Bob Too as an exploration of power dynamics between disempowered people.
 I also think it shows, in a deliberately uncomfortable way, the tendency for Northerners to laugh at our own dark times to cope.
-I'd urge audiences to see this film as providing powerful insight into a time and place.
+I'd urge audiences to see this film as providing striking insight into a time and place.
 It isn't a beacon of positive representation, but this authenticity is precisely why it matters.

 Rita, Sue and Bob Too is showing at HPPH with an introduction from Amy Kitchingman on Sun 07 Sep at 14:30.
 You can book tickets here.